SAP-archive/jam-collaboration-sample/OpenSocial/Gadget/SAMLBearerAssertion/README.md

 OpenSocial OAuth 2.0 SAML Bearer Assertion Gadget
 =======================

-This OpenSocial gadget will authenticate via OAuth 2.0 SAML Bearer Assertion and display data from your Jam instance using the SAP Jam OData API.
+This OpenSocial gadget will authenticate via OAuth 2.0 SAML Bearer Assertion and display data from your Jam instance using the SAP Jam Collaboration OData API.

 # License